tomhillmeyer/cuetie-pi/README.md

 curl -fsSL https://raw.githubusercontent.com/tomhillmeyer/cuetie-pi/main/install.sh | bash
 ```

 3. Open `http://<pi-ip-address>:8000` in your browser, or scan the QR code on the splash screen.
+The on-device splash screen shows the instance name, IP address, QR code, and current cue list.